 Are fraternities primarily social in nature?

-There is a social aspect to the Greek community but these “social” events include education programs/workshops, community service events, intramural sports, Parent’s Day, Homecoming Parade and dinner exchanges in addition to parties and socials.
-Today’s Greek communities across the nation have adopted a stringent approach to socializing thereby creating a safer, more beneficial environment for members.
+There is a social aspect to the fraternal community but these “social” events include education programs/workshops, community service events, intramural sports, Parent’s Day, Homecoming Parade and dinner exchanges in addition to parties and socials.
+Today’s fraternal communities across the nation have adopted a stringent approach to socializing thereby creating a safer, more beneficial environment for members.

 Is there an alcohol policy?

 Each chapter has an alcohol policy in which there are yearly educational programs that the chapter is required to present to its members.
 Sigma Pi adheres University guidelines in regards to the use of alcohol as well as employing a stringent ban on hard alcohol in our fraternity's Alcohol Policy.

 What about hazing?